-Dino-Lite digital microscopes can greatly help ophthalmologist when you are doing iris examinations.
+Dino-Lite digital microscopes can help ophthalmologists when you are doing iris examinations.
 The AM4113-RUT is one of the many models by Dino-Lite that is suitable for such work.
 It is a USB microscope which is used by connecting it to a computer.
-The main benefit of using the digital microscopes is improved view.
+The main benefit of using digital microscopes is improved view.
 As a user, you would be able to examine the iris through a large screen monitor instead of hunching over patients.
-Ophthalmologists typically have to hunch in order to get a close examination of the patients' iris through oculars.
+Ophthalmologists typically must hunch to get a close examination of the patients' iris through oculars.
 The AM4113-RUT enables you to sit comfortably throughout the day as you are examining patients one after another.
-Long periods of bending over oculars to examine multiple patients in a day may create a cumulative strain on your back.
-Over time. it can be damaging to your back and cervical spine.
+Extended periods of bending over oculars to examine multiple patients in a day may create a cumulative strain on your back.
+Over time, it can be damaging to your back and cervical spine.
 The traditional approach takes a lot of wear and tear on your bodies.
 Studies show that between 30% and 50% of ophthalmologist end up with cervical neck pain or herniated discs due to the way you must position your bodies to view the eye with a traditional microscope.

 Ease of Use

 The AM4113-RUT is easy to use.
 It is very much like the other Dino-Lite models where you merely use a single scroll to magnify and focus all at once.
 Your movements and hand placement may be different than using oculars.
 Most ophthalmologists are used to resting your head against the microscope as you look through the oculars.
 With the AM4113-RUT, you would no longer need to rest your head against the oculars of the microscope.
 It is a minor change that one can easily adapt to.
 Rest assured that the learning curve of using such a digital microscope is not steep.
 As a user, you would not require a long time to get accustomed to the Dino-Lite as it is as simple as viewing an image on the screen.